 Easy Ownership Transfer

-Another important reason why NFTs are useful for real estate is for security.
+Another important reason real estate NFT tokenization is useful is its security.
 “In just a single click, cyber criminals fish out all your credentials like a bank account, customer ID, etc., in an online transaction, ” says Live Mint in a recent real estate cybercrime report.
 The data security and integrity of the blockchain provide higher security to sellers and buyers from such cyber frauds.

 Related article: Top 10 Doubts And Questions On NFTs Answered